G3neraattori/adv_web_app_project_2023/Documentation.md

 # Advanced Web Applications Project 2023.

+## Important for the person scoring this!
+For privacy this same text is also found on this link with name and student number.
+The password for the file is in the moodle return!!
+The file

 ## The project

 ### Introduction
 The task was to do the following _implement a system that lets users register, login and post new code snippets.
 Non-authenticated users can see all the content, but they cannot post, edit, or comment items.
 Data has to be saved to a database and usage of content management systems (CMS, e.g. WordPress or Drupal) is not allowed.
 Documentation has to be written.
 These basic features give 25 points from the project._.
 I decided to do basically the minium requirements as I didn't have too much time to do this project along with all the others course works, but none the less all the mandatory requirements should be met.